speedata/lxpath/Readme.md

 ## Pure Lua XPath 2.0 parser

-Work in progress.
-This will be part of the [speedata Publisher](https://github.com/speedata/publisher/) version 5.
+This is part of the [speedata Publisher](https://github.com/speedata/publisher/).

 See the test file to get get idea of the amount of XPath functionality that is implemented.